2016-17 Students, NYC | Spirituality Mind Body Summer Institute | Counseling & Clinical PsychologySkip to content Skip to main navigation

 The astronomer Maria Mitchell once said, “We especially need imagination in science.
 It is not all mathematics, nor all logic, but it is somewhat beauty and poetry.”

-I am passionate about studying the influences of cognitive function, spirituality, and religion on the development of behavior and psychological, emotional, and physical health.
+I am passionate about studying the influences of cognition, spirituality, and religion on the development of behavior and psychological, emotional, and physical health.

-I currently work at NYU Medical Center's Department of Neurology doing research for Alzheimer's Disease.
+I currently work at NYU Medical Center's Department of Neurology, administering cognitive tests for an Alzheimer's Disease Research study.

 Fun fact - one of my favorite books that introduced me to spirituality is Many Lives, Many Masters by Dr. Brian Weiss.

-I can’t wait to continue on my spiritual journey with all of you this summer!
+I can’t wait to continue on my journey with all of you this summer!

 Soon after I discovered the healing benefits of meditation for depression and anxiety, I decided that I want to help people discover lasting change through brain plasticity, prayer and visualization.
 My belief is that each of us is connected to God through parts of our brain.
 I added many different methods to my life to get to the level of calmness and assurance that I have reached and I intend to research the best way to share my knowledge with others.
 My healing methods are featured on my YouTube channel, Love, Life, Meaning TV.
 The four sections are: Meditation Instruction, Guided Meditation, Creative Visualization and Mental Conditioning.
 My YouTube channel is: lovelifemeaningtv.